-Most of us know that attachment is an essential part of healthy development, but we may not know exactly why it is so important or understand how attachment styles are formed.
+Most of us know that attachment is an essential part of healthy development, but we may not know exactly why it is so important or understand how styles are formed.
 Attachment affects brain development by increasing feelings of safety and comfort, allowing the brain to use its energy to develop pathways crucial for higher-level thinking.
-Parenting a child with an insecure attachment or disorder can be difficult, but we are here to help you and your child.
+Parenting a child with an insecure attachment or disorder can be difficult, but Family Connections Therapy is here to help you and your child.

 Secure attachment is mainly related to the development of the frontal cortex, which is responsible for decision-making, judgment, and reasoning and leads to the development of empathy.
 If a child sees themselves as worthwhile and deserving of care, they can see others that way.
-A child can only attend to other’s needs if they believe their own basic needs will be met.
+A child can only attend to others’ needs if they believe their own basic needs will be met.
 Conversely, if a child has experienced trauma, they may have a wide range of problems related to a lack of secure attachment.
-This can include developmental delays, difficulty with emotional regulation, impaired social relationships, low self-esteem, aggression, depression, etc.
+This can include:

 Parenting a Child with Attachment Issues

 1. Be patient with yourself and your child.

 Parenting a child with insecure attachment or an attachment disorder can be exhausting, frustrating, and emotionally trying.
 You may feel like your efforts aren’t worth it and that you cannot make a difference.
 Attachment disorders are not repaired overnight.
 So stick with it and make sure to also manage your stress levels in order to help your child manage theirs.